CORUNDUM (RUBY AND SAPPHIRES) AS USED IN ESTATE JEWELRY AND VINTAGE JEWELRY

 CORUNDUM VARIETIES:

-SAPPHIRE: in general blue or violet blue are considered the more valuable sapphires.
+SAPPHIRE: in general blue or violet-blue are considered the more valuable sapphires.
 A blue-green sapphire is considered less valuable.
 Medium to deep cornflower-blue sapphires demand the highest price in sapphires.
 In addition to color, to demand the highest price it is important for a sapphire to be even in color.
-Kashmir sapphire are generally considered to be the best and the most valuable.
+Kashmir sapphires are generally considered to be the best and the most valuable.
 Sapphires are found in Kashmir, Madagascar, Australia, Thailand, Cambodia, US, China, Sri Lanka and Burma.
 Most sapphires come from Madagascar.
-Sapphire are often heat treated to improve color or clarity.
+Sapphires are often heat treated to improve color or clarity.
 The lowest quality and lower priced sapphires come from Australia, as they are generally dark and opaque.

 PINK SAPPHIRE: this is the second most valued of the fancy colored sapphires.
 Pink sapphires are often by mistake called, "rubies".